5 Hacks to Fitness

 1. Be realistic with your fitness goal

-Being realistic will not only make your fitness regimen easier but it will also be good for your health in the long run.
-Realistic expectations and goals will make you stick to your newer lifestyle better and will produce more positive results.
+Being realistic will make you stick to your workouts and new lifestyle better and will produce more positive results.

-2. Write and break down your fitness goal into small and achievable steps
+2. Break it down into small and achievable steps

 3. Create a mental picture of a fitter version of you

-The brain is one powerful organ hence the use of mental imagery always works to motivate yourself.
-Create mental images of a fitter you and make it a habit to refer to that image on a daily basis.
+The brain is one powerful organ hence the use of mental imagery always works to motivate oneself.
+Create mental images of a fitter version of you and make it a habit to refer to that image on a daily basis.
 All it takes is a little imagination and a bit of daydreaming.

-Upon waking up in the morning or while readying yourself for the day, go back to that mental image of a fitter you.
-Just make sure that you have realistic image of yourself and not just superimposed self of a celebrity that you admire.
+Upon waking up in the morning or while preparing to start the day, retrieve that mental image.
+Make sure that you have realistic image of yourself and not some celebrity you idealize.

-If you need to go somewhere for groceries or simply to run errands a few blocks away from where your live, why not try walking instead of bringing a car or hailing a cab.
+If you need to run errands a few blocks away from where your live, try walking instead of driving.
 You will not only save money but will burn calories as well.
-It may take some effort at first but when you do things regularly, it will become a habit that will help you towards achieving your ideal weight and health.

 You may fall behind a few steps backward when you become physically lazy for a few days or have pigged out a few days but resolve to forgive yourself and get back on track as soon as possible.